ruthgn/Spam-Detection-Filter/spam-vs-ham-detection-filter.md

     sparsity: 0.07940295412668218

-After the counting, weighting and normalization can be done with [TF-IDF](http://en.wikipedia.org/wiki/Tf%E2%80%93idf), using scikit-learn's `TfidfTransformer`.
+After the counting, weighting and normalization can be done with [TF-IDF](http://en.wikipedia.org/wiki/Tf%E2%80%93idf), using SciKit-learn's `TfidfTransformer`.

-TF-IDF stands for *term frequency-inverse document frequency*, and the tf-idf weight is a weight often used in information retrieval and text mining.
+TF-IDF stands for *term frequency-inverse document frequency*, and the tf-idf weight is a measure often used for information retrieval and text mining.
 This weight is a statistical measure used to evaluate how important a word is to a document in a collection or corpus.
 The importance increases proportionally to the number of times a word appears in the document but is offset by the frequency of the word in the corpus.
 Variations of the tf-idf weighting scheme are often used by search engines as a central tool in scoring and ranking a document's relevance given a user query.

 One of the simplest ranking functions is computed by summing the tf-idf for each query term; many more sophisticated ranking functions are variants of this simple model.

 Typically, the tf-idf weight is composed by two terms: the first computes the normalized Term Frequency (TF), meaning the number of times a word appears in a document, divided by the total number of words in that document; the second term is the Inverse Document Frequency (IDF), computed as the logarithm of the number of the documents in the corpus divided by the number of documents where the specific term appears.

 **TF: Term Frequency**, which measures how frequently a term occurs in a document.
-Since every document is different in length, it is possible that a term would appear much more times in long documents than shorter ones.
-Thus, the term frequency is often divided by the document length (aka. the total number of terms in the document) as a way of normalization:
+Since every document is different in length, it is possible that a term would appear more times in long documents than shorter ones.
+Thus, the term frequency is often divided by the document length (i.e., the total number of terms in the document) as a way of normalization:

 *TF(t) = (Number of times term t appears in a document) / (Total number of terms in the document).*

 **IDF: Inverse Document Frequency**, which measures how important a term is.
 While computing TF, all terms are considered equally important.
-However it is known that certain terms, such as "is", "of", and "that", may appear a lot of times but have little importance.
-Thus we need to weigh down the frequent terms while scale up the rare ones, by computing the following:
+However it is known that certain terms, such as "is", "of", and "that", may appear frequently but have little importance.
+Thus we need to weigh down frequent terms while scaling up unique terms, by computing the following:

 *IDF(t) = log_e(Total number of documents / Number of documents with term t in it).*